-Alcohol withdrawal will not look exactly the same for each and every person, however, there are general patterns that the process follows.
+Alcohol withdrawal will not look the same for every person, however, there are general patterns that the process follows.
 This includes when certain symptoms present and how long the symptoms will last.
 Here is an overview of each stage of alcohol detox.

 - Stage 1: About 6 to 8 hours after the last drink, mild to moderate symptoms will begin to develop.
 These symptoms include anxiety, insomnia, and nausea.

 - Stage 2: 24 to 72 hours after the last drink, symptoms such as increased blood pressure, heart rate, and temperature will begin to present.
 These symptoms should be monitored closely and might be managed with medication.

 - Stage 3: Only a small percent of individuals who go through alcohol withdrawal will develop severe symptoms such as delirium tremens.
 However, those who do develop these symptoms will experience them starting somewhere between the 2nd and 4th day of detox.
 The most severe symptoms that an individual develops may last for a week or more, however, they typically begin to taper off after 7 days.

 - PAWS: In some cases, a mild form of some symptoms such as anxiety and depression may persist for months following detox.
 This condition is referred to as post alcohol withdrawal syndrome.
 The symptoms will slowly disappear over time, but it is important to monitor them to prevent a relapse.

 Following detox, patients may continue to receive treatment on an inpatient basis for a period of 30 days or longer.
 Inpatient or residential treatment is an ideal option for individuals who are struggling with a severe AUD or who are able to put their personal responsibilities on hold for a period of time without major consequences.
 Living in a treatment facility for an extended period of time allows an ample opportunity to be isolated from potential relapse triggers and to focus on developing the skills and tools for long-term recovery.